 Watching the trio find freedom in nudity felt so liberating, because every woman I know has expressed her displeasure with the obligation to wear their bras and tops all the time while men weren’t bound by the same rule.
 This is not to be mistaken as an attempt to construct a narrative that cis women who choose to be covered do not experience freedom.
 This is, instead, a personal commentary on how freeing the nipples, for a cis woman like me, is an act of liberation and feminist resistance.
 In a world of extreme inequalities, this is one small but equally important manifestation of discrimination that no one talks about.

 The issue isn’t new to me.
-I remember in my childhood I used to see men, including my brother and father, roaming bare chest within the spaces inside our home and even in the streets, when it the weather got too hot to bear.
+I remember in my childhood I used to see men, including my brother and father, roaming bare chest within the spaces inside our home and even in the streets, when the weather got too hot to bear.
 Of course, when it’s summer and you only get electricity for a couple of hours, your clothes begin to drip with your sweat and to relieve yourself from this suffering, you would naturally go for the minimum covering, it was understandable why my brother and father did what they did.
 But that made me also wonder, why can’t we women do that too?
-What’s so different about male boobs and female breasts, except that society at large has sexualised the latter to a point that a woman cannot even breastfeed her infant in public without inviting stares?
+What’s so different about male breasts and female breasts, except that society at large has sexualised the latter to a point that a woman cannot even breastfeed her infant in public without inviting stares?